Towards Generalizable Robotic Manipulation in Dynamic Environments: Experiment

 \section{Experiment}

 All VLA models are trained on NVIDIA A100 GPUs, while data generation and evaluation are performed on NVIDIA RTX GPUs.
 Appendix provides additional implementation details and hyperparameters.
-To balance broad experimental coverage with limited compute, unless otherwise stated, all experiments are conducted in clean setting with the Aloha-AgileX robot, using a training mixture of 35 dynamic tasks under Level 1 dynamics with dynamic coefficient $\alpha=0.1$.
+To balance broad experimental coverage with limited compute, unless otherwise stated, all experiments are conducted in clean setting (plain backgrounds, no domain randomization) with the Aloha-AgileX robot, using a training mixture of 35 dynamic tasks under Level 1 dynamics with dynamic coefficient $\alpha=0.1$.